CatOrmerod/readme-generator/README.md

 ## Installation Instructions

-Step 1 - Before doing anything please write 'npm i' in the terminal Step 2 - Now select the index file and right click to open in integrated terminal Step 3 - In terminal enter "node index.js" to begin the inquirer programme prompts Step 4 - Enter the required information
+Step 1 - Select the index file and right click to open in integrated terminal Step 2 - Now please write 'npm i' in the terminal to download the required packages Step 3 - In terminal enter "node index.js" to begin the inquirer programme prompts Step 4 - Enter the required information
 Step 5 - Once completed you will see a message "Successfully wrote README.md", open this file with a right click to see preview